Great Hinckley Fire: Aftermath

 The exact number of fatalities is difficult to determine.
 The official coroner's report counted 413 dead while the fire's official monument notes 418.
 An unknown number of Native Americans and backcountry dwellers were also killed in the fire; bodies continued to be found years later.
-Along with the 1918 Cloquet Fire (where 453 were killed) it is one of the deadliest in Minnesota history.
+It is second only to the 1918 Cloquet Fire (where 453 were killed) as the deadliest in Minnesota history, and the third deadliest in U.S. history, after the Peshtigo Fire.

 Memorials

 Today, a 37 mi section of the Willard Munger State Trail, from Hinckley to Barnum, is a memorial to the fire and the devastation it caused.
 In the town of Hinckley, on Highway 61, the Hinckley Fire Museum is located in the former Northern Pacific Railway depot.
-It is located a few feet north of the former depot, which burned down in the fire.
+It is located a few feet north of the site of the former depot, which burned down in the fire, killing telegrapher Thomas Dunn.
 It is open from May 1 until the end of October.

 Lutheran Memorial Cemetery in Hinckley has a historical marker and granite obelisk as a memorial to those who perished in the fire.
 248 residents of Hinckley perished in the fire and are buried in a mass grave at this cemetery.
 Some are unidentified.

-The Brook Park Cemetery on County Road 126, south of Minnesota State Highway 23, has an historical marker plaque and a memorial to the 23 fire victims of Brook Park, with a tall obelisk on top of a granite marker.
+The Brook Park Cemetery on County Road 126, south of Minnesota State Highway 23, has an historical marker plaque and a memorial to the 23 fire victims of Brook Park, with a tall obelisk on top of a granite marker, and a mass grave.

 Boston Corbett

-Thomas P. "Boston" Corbett, the Union soldier who killed John Wilkes Booth after Booth's assassination of Abraham Lincoln, is presumed to have died in the fire.
+Popular belief holds that Thomas P. "Boston" Corbett, the Union soldier who killed John Wilkes Booth after Booth's assassination of Abraham Lincoln, was rumored to have died in the fire.
 His last known residence is believed to have been a forest settlement near Hinckley, and a "Thomas Corbett" is listed as one of the dead or missing.
+However, in September 2024, a presentation given to the 36th International Congress of Genealogical and Heraldic Sciences, showed that the man who died in the Hinckley fire was Thomas Gilbert Corbitt, originally from Steuben County, New York, and not Boston Corbett.
+Proofs included the Civil War "invalid" filing by Thomas G. Corbitt, dated September 19, 1890, in Minnesota and on the same document, the widow's filing on August 9, 1895.
+Another proof included a newspaper article from the September 24, 1894, edition of the Steuben Farmers Advocate, announcing that Thomas Corbitt, formerly of Thurston, Steuben County, New York, had perished in the Hinckley fire.